Getting your child ready for school

 You don't have to wait until someone suggests that your child be screened, though.
 If you are concerned about your child's development, contact the local Child Find office (through your local school system) and arrange to have your child screened.
 These screenings are free of charge.

-Before your child can receive any special education and related services (occupational therapy, physical therapy, nursing, assistive technology) they must be referred and evaluated.
+Before your child can receive any special education and related services (occupational therapy, physical therapy, nursing, assistive technology) he or she must be referred and evaluated.

 For many students with disabilities, the key to success in the classroom lies in having appropriate adaptations, accommodations, and modifications made to the instruction and other classroom activities.
 This is particularly true for students with paralysis.

-Examples of related services include physical and occupational therapy, school health services, and rehabilitation counseling.
+Examples of related services are: physical and occupational therapy, school health services, and rehabilitation counseling.
 Supplementary aids and services might include an aide, a note taker, or other assistive technology.

-f your child is 16 or older, the IEP will include transition services intended to help them move from the world of school to adulthood.
-As part of transition planning, the IEP team will consider post-secondary education, vocational training, or employment.
-Often, a school's IEP team is joined by a vocational rehabilitation counselor from the state.
+If your child is 16 or older, the IEP will include transition services intended to help them move from the world of school to adulthood.
+As part of transition planning, the IEP team will consider post-secondary education, vocational training or employment.
+Often, a school’s IEP team is joined by a vocational rehabilitation counselor from the state.

 By planning the transition process, your teen will be prepared to move onto the next phase of their life with supports in place.